serv/serv.github.io/_posts/2016-06-02-fixing-memory-leak-on-production-node-application.md

 My team was intensely focused on preparing the production environment to be stable.
 We've been having some
-serious issues on the production environment and the last of the most serious issues was a nasty memory leak.
+serious issues on the production environment.
+One of the most serious production issues was a nasty memory leak.

 ![](http://i.imgur.com/lEnDrWZ.png)